HelloLobsterDog/ProjectKaipra/docs/dirt/configuration/overview.md

 Other than a handful of fairly minor tags, That's it for the water tag, and that's it for the dirt engine.

 ## Nodes
 Nodes represent a "current location" for characters to inhabit.
 All characters, at all times, are "at" one node.
 That said, nodes are not required to actually represent a real physical location.
 If your story in your game has characters walking around and interacting, nodes are probably going to map pretty readily to physical location, but can just as easily map to mental states.
-Nodes, therefore, are a somewhat more abstract.
+Nodes, therefore, are a somewhat more abstract concept, and knowing what they contain will allow you to know what they can represent.

 Nodes have the following:
 * Text, print to the users of the characters that are there.